Phala-Network/phat-offchain-rollup/ink/crates/phat_rollup_anchor_ink/README.md

         trading_pair_id: TradingPairId,
         /// price of the trading pair
         price: Option<u128>,
-        /// when the price is read
+        /// error when the price is read
         err_no: Option<u128>,
     }